MobilizeNet/UWPConversionMappings/README.md

-# WPSLToUWPMappings
+#  Windows Phone Silverlight to UWP mappings

-Mappings for the Windows Phone Silverlight to UWP
+This repository contains the mapping definitions and documentation for the **Windows Phone Silverlight to UWP** conversion tool.

+Visit the [wiki](wiki) for more information on how to mappings are defined.

+If interested in contributing to this project see [CONTRIBUTING](CONTRIBUTING.md)  .